Headkillah/OCTANE-YoutubeExtractor/readme.md

 # OCTANE-YoutubeExtractor

 ## Overview
 YoutubeExtractor is a library for .NET, written in C#, that allows to download videos from YouTube and/or extract their audio track (audio extraction currently only for flash videos).
+This fork is decicated to be used as a sample implementation of Octane Download Engine.

 ## License